tomheston/fragility-metrics/FRAGILITY_METRICS.md

 Then:
 **OFQ = |z_WMW - 1.96| / (1 + |z_WMW - 1.96|)**
 **Range**: 0 to 1
-**Interpretation**: fr = OFQ.
-Example: fr = 0.33 means the z-statistic is moderately far from the p = 0.05 boundary on the OFQ scale; higher values indicate more stable significance classification.
+**Interpretation**: fr = percentile OFQ.
+Example: OFQ = 0.33 means the z-statistic is moderately far from the p = 0.05 boundary on the OFQ scale; higher values indicate more stable significance classification.
 **Advantages**: Works directly from reported gOR and 95% CI (standard reporting for ordinal outcomes).
 No raw data, ranks, or distributional assumptions required.
 Extends the fragility framework to ordinal shift analysis.
 **Base metric**: |z_WMW - 1.96| (raw distance in z-statistic units to significance boundary) **NBF pair**: ORQ